vaishali-yasala/bash-commands/README.md

 ![img](/ps/ps_pipe_grep.png)

 ## Output Redirection
-Initiallt, redirecting the output result of a command in the terminal to a specific file.
+Initiallt, redirecting the output result of a command from the terminal to a specific file.

 #### INPUT
 > Command: ls -l <br>